natelandau/shell-scripting-templates/docs/function-list.md

 ## bfl::inform

-Prints a informational message to stderr.
+Prints an informational message to stderr.

 #### Parameter